 – It depends on the server you pick

 – Speed and reliability hinge on the VPN server’s load, distance, and performance at that moment.
 Nearby servers generally yield the best throughput with lower latency.
+Which vpn is banned in india 2026

 Real-world note: If you’re doing heavy streaming or gaming, you may still notice a small latency increase or occasional buffering when using a browser extension VPN.
 That’s normal for most lightweight browser VPNs.
 If you need top-tier performance, consider a desktop VPN client with broader routing options or a high-quality fast server.